bravoPan/gilbert-website/content/post/minitext/index.md

 ---
-title: Swipe-Force Keyboard in MiniText
+title: Swipe-Force Keyboard in Mini-Text
 subtitle: Think about if we have a tiny device (even smaller than apple watch), how could we achieve the funcion of typing the keyboard?

 # Summary for listings and search engines